DutchMaker/DM-02/Documentation/Project-status.md

 ## Project log

+### 2020-05-01:

+Picked up where I left a long time ago.
+A lot has been done:

+- The Logisim circuit is fully functional.
+- The microcode language has been specified, all microcode has been written and the microcode compiler is fully functional.
+- The assembly language has been specified and the assembler is fully functional
+- First example programs run succesfully on the Logisim circuit.

 ### 2019-10-01:

 The Logisim design has all the modules done, except for the Controller.
 I'll probably build the Microcode Compiler first before starting design of the Controller.